-- 1 In Prolog text, including ISO/IEC 13211-1 and this TR, a non-terminal indicator //(A, N) is normally written as A//N. - 2 The concept of non-terminal indicator is similar to the concept of predicate indicator defined in subclauses 3.131 and 7.1.6.6 of the ISO/IEC 13211-1 Prolog.
+1 In Prolog text, including ISO/IEC 13211-1 and this TR, a non-terminal indicator //(A, N) is normally written as A//N or as (A)//N depending on whether or not A is an operator (cf. 7.1.6.6 of 13211-1).

+2 The concept of non-terminal indicator is similar to the concept of predicate indicator defined in sections 3.131 and 7.1.6.6 of the ISO/IEC 13211-1 Prolog.
 Non-terminal indicators may be used in exception terms thrown when processing or using grammar rules.
 In addition, non-terminal indicators may appear at some places, where a predicate indicator as defined in ISO/IEC 13211-1 can appear.
 See 7.4.2.
-Furthermore non-terminal indicators may be used as a predicate property (cf. subclause 7.13).
+Furthermore non-terminal indicators may be used in a predicate property (cf. subsection 7.13).
 In particular, using non-terminal indicators in predicate directives allows the details of the expansion of grammar rules into Prolog clauses to be abstracted.